atrigila/phaseimpute/docs/usage.md

 ## Samplesheet posfile

-You will need a samplesheet with information about the reference panel sites for using the `--steps [impute,validate]`.
+You will need a samplesheet with conversion of the reference panel or informations about the variants to use the `--steps [impute,validate]`.
 You can generate this samplesheet from `--steps panelprep`.
 Use the `--posfile` parameter to specify its location.
 It has to be a comma-separated file with at least 2 columns (i.e., panel and chr), and a header row as shown in the examples below.

 ```bash
 --posfile '[path to samplesheet file]'